sensu/sensu-docs-legacy/source/docs/0.22/sensu-on-mac-os-x.md

 ### Configure the Sensu client `launchd` daemon

-The Sensu client installer package for Mac OS X provides a `plist` file for configuring and running the Sensu client as a `launchd` job or daemon.

-#### Sensu client daemon `plist` configuration

 The Sensu Core .pkg package includes a Sensu client daemon configuration, allowing Sensu to be run as a `launchd` job, or daemon.
 The OS X `launchd` service and `launchctl` utility use a ["plist" file][plist] (an XML-based